Laura Siegle Bio

 Prior to joining Meyerson & O’Neill, Laura Siegle was a Deputy District Attorney and the Chief of Special Investigations in the Bucks County District Attorney’s Office.
 During her six years as a prosecutor, she gained substantial jury trial experience and handled a variety of cases including homicide, arson, armed robbery, and child abuse.
 She also presented cases before the grand jury.

 Laura Siegle also has extensive appellate experience.
-She has written numerous briefs for submission to the Pennsylvania Superior and Supreme Courts, and she has argued appeals before panels of the Pennsylvania Superior and Supreme Courts for oral argument.
+She has written numerous briefs for submission to the Pennsylvania Superior and Supreme Courts, and she has argued appeals before panels of the Pennsylvania Superior and Supreme Courts.

 Laura Siegle graduated summa cum laude from Temple University in 2002.
 She received her law degree, cum laude, from the Temple University Beasley School of Law in 2005.
 She was the Executive Editor of the Temple University International & Comparative Law Journal.
 Her article, United States v.
 Schultz: Putting Cultural Property in Its Place, was published in 2004.
 During law school, Laura Siegle served as a law clerk in the Lehigh County Court of Common Pleas and as an intern in the Philadelphia and Delaware County District Attorney’s Offices.